MicrosoftDocs/SupportArticles-docs/Teams/teams-sign-in/resolve-new-teams-launch-issues.md

 ## Cause

-This issue can be caused by one of the following reasons:
+This issue might occur for any of the following reasons:

 - The **Cookies** and **Cache** shell folders point to a reparse point.
 - The **TEMP** or **TMP** environment variables point to a reparse point.